Team Information 2021 Event

 Note: A pdf version of this information can be downloaded

 This page relates to the 2021 event.
-The instructions will be different for 2022 and this page will be updated in early 2022
+The instructions will be different for 2022 and this page will be updated in March 2022

 The purpose of this information is to provide details of the event and the facilities that will be available, so that you, the competitors, will be able to get the best out of the event and have an exciting and thoroughly enjoyable day.
 If you have any queries, please ask your Rotarian Team Contact who is there to help in the period up to the day itself.
 On the day, there will be Rotarian Stewards to assist.